corefan/xenko-docs/manual/input/pointers.md

 ### Get pointer information

 You can use the following properties to get information about the pointer that triggered the event:

 |Property|Description
 |--------|-----------
 |[PointerEvent.PointerId](xref:SiliconStudio.Xenko.Input.PointerEvent.PointerId) | Indicates the ID of the pointer which triggered the event.

 > [!Warning]
-> The ID of a pointer is valid only during a single _Down->Move->Up_ sequence of pointer events.
+> The ID of a pointer is valid only during a single _Pressed->Moved->Released_ sequence of pointer events.
 > A finger can have different IDs each time it touches the screen (even if this happens very quickly).

 > [!Warning]